CodeLexis/django-starter-pack/README.md

 - **Admin Interface**: Navigate to `/admin` to access the Django admin panel.
 - **User Authentication**: User registration and login are available at `/identity`.
 - **Static Files**: Static files are served from the `/static/` directory.
+- **Monitoring**: Sentry is wired up for this project.
+Set a `SENTRY_DSN` environment variable to complete the Sentry setup.

 ## Contributing